 - Works everywhere automatically

-Other PR Review Tools
+Other PR review tools

 The three above are what I use, but there are alternatives worth knowing about.